 In other words, expect a lot of 50-45, four-and-a-half hour conference games, and don’t expect anybody below Southern Methodist to be on your radar in November.

 8 ) MAC

 How many other College Football Previews will give you a Charles Nelson Reilly reference?

 This season, the MAC might as well be renamed “meh.”
 Their will be its usual creative play-calling, but don’t expect any teams from this league to make a miracle run to the top 25.

 The Post-Urban Meyer SEC is the best conference in college football.
-From the day Pope Urban I landed in Gainsville, the SEC transformed into a juggernaut which has won the last five BCS titles. changed when Urban Meyer took his coaching talents to Gainesville.
+From the day Pope Urban I landed in Gainsville, the SEC transformed into a juggernaut which has won the last six BCS titles.
+Everything changed when Urban Meyer took his coaching talents to Gainesville.

 It’s almost heresy now in college football to point out the days when nobody, and I mean NOBODY thought the spread offense would thrive in the SEC.
 But it didn’t take long for Pope Urban I to win a host of apostles.
 Within a couple of years, the SEC was no longer a league of jurassic, knuckle-walker offenses and defenses which came with their own coroner.

 In 2006, only one team in the league averaged more than 30 points per game.
 Four years later, that number had increased to seven, and ten averaged 29 or better.
 It happened because those teams all used some sort of spread offense.
 Even the cro-magnon leather helmets in Tuscaloosa dabbled in something other than a tailback-based attack.